Darjeeling Himalayan Railway: History

-Siliguri, at the base of the Himalayas, was connected with Calcutta (now Kolkata) by a metre gauge railway in 1878.
-Between Siliguri and Darjeeling, Tonga services ran on a cart road – the present-day Hill Cart Road.
+Siliguri, at the base of the Himalayas, was connected with Calcutta (now Kolkata) by a metre gauge railway in 1878.Between Siliguri and Darjeeling, Tanga services ran on a cart road – the present-day Hill Cart Road.
 Franklin Prestage, an agent of the Eastern Bengal Railway, approached the government with a proposal to lay a steam tramway from Siliguri to Darjeeling.
 Ashley Eden, lieutenant governor of Bengal, formed a committee to assess the project's feasibility.
 The proposal was accepted in 1879 after a positive report by the committee, and construction began that year.

-Gillanders, Arbuthnot and Company was hired to construct the line, and by March 1880 track was laid as far as Tindharia, and Lord Lytton, the first viceroy to visit Darjeeling, rode to Tindharia on the train.
-The stretch from Siliguri to Kurseong opened on 23 August 1880, and from Siliguri to Darjeeling on 4 July 1881.
+Gillanders, Arbuthnot and Company was hired to construct the line and, by March 1880, track was laid as far as Tindharia, and Lord Lytton, the first viceroy to visit Darjeeling, rode to Tindharia on the train.
+Colonel F.S.
+Taylor, R.E., Consulting Engineer to the Government of India for Guaranteed Railways, and Franklin Prestage inspected the line and authorised the stretch from Siliguri to Kurseong open for traffic from 16 August 1880.
+It opened a few days later on 23 August 1880.
+The stretch from Siliguri to Darjeeling opened on 4 July 1881.
 The company's name was changed to Darjeeling Himalayan Railway Company.

 Although the railway originally followed Hill Cart Road, the steepness of the road was more than the locomotives could handle in some areas.
-In 1882, four loops and four zig-zags were built between Sukna and Gayabari to ease the gradient.
+In 1882, four loops and four zig-zags were built between Sukna and Gayabari to ease the gradient to a uniform 1 in 28.
 The line was extended by a quarter-mile to Darjeeling Bazar in 1886.
 The Darjeeling station was renovated in 1891 and Kurseong got a new station building and storage shed in 1896, but the railway was affected by an 1897 earthquake and a major cyclone in 1899.
+In 1902, heavy rains caused many landslips along the route and the Teesta bridge was washed away.
+Services were maintained with transhipments at the breaks.